The Red House (film): Plot

 Handicapped farmer Pete Morgan and his sister Ellen live on an isolated farm with their adopted child, Meg.
 They keep to themselves and are viewed as mysterious by the nearby town.
 Now a teenager, Meg convinces Pete to hire one of her 12th-grade high school classmates, Nath Storm, to come help with chores on the farm.
 On the first evening, when it is time for him to go home, Nath says he is going to take a shortcut through the old woods, a part of Pete's property he forbids anyone from entering.
 Pete becomes agitated, insisting the woods are dangerous and contain a haunted house which is painted red, and that Nath must stay out.

 After traveling through the woods in the dark, Nath returns spooked after hearing moans and yells.
 However, a few days later, he is embarrassed at his cowardice and returns there after dark.
 He is struck from behind and knocked down into a stream.
 He returns to the farm believing that Pete hit him, but Meg and Ellen say Pete has been in the room with them since Nath left.
 Soon, both Nath and Meg become obsessed with searching for the mysterious "red house" and agree to go into the woods every Sunday, Nath's only day off, to look for it.
 They have no luck.

 In the meantime, Meg begins to fall in love with Nath, but his jealous and manipulative girlfriend Tibby has other plans for him.
 Meanwhile, it is revealed that Pete has secretly given local handyman and petty thug Teller rights to hunt on the land in return for keeping trespassers off of the property.

 One Sunday Nath cannot get out of a date with Tibby, so Meg goes off on her own to look for the red house.
 She finds it in a rocky ravine located a few miles from Pete's farm along an old cow path.
-Teller fires at her to scare her away.
-Fleeing, Meg falls and breaks her leg.
+Whilst she runs back to the farm, Teller fires several rifle shots to scare her away from returning.
+Meg falls down a slope and breaks her leg.
 That evening, when Meg does not return, Nath ventures into the woods to find her and brings her back to the farm.
 Pete is furious that both young people defied his warning to stay out of the woods.
 Later, learning that Nath climbed a tree to secretly visit Meg in her bedroom he fires Nath, banishing him from the farm and ever seeing Meg.